lazyboxDude/portfolio/images/README.md

 # Images Folder

-This folder contains all images and visual assets for the Lazybox Studio portfolio website.
+This folder contains all images and visual assets for the Lazybox portfolio website.

 ## Folder Structure